Get all your news in one place.

 If your 401(k) balance is below the averages listed above, don’t despair.

-“Your reaction shouldn't be giving up, or saying, ‘Oh no, I’m so far behind, I'll never make it up,' " said Lisa Featherngill, senior vice president and national director of wealth planning at Comerica Wealth Management.
+“Your reaction shouldn't be giving up, or saying, ‘Oh no, I’m so far behind, I'll never make it up,' " said Lisa Featherngill, national director of wealth planning at Comerica Wealth Management.
 “Use it as a catalyst to make needed changes to boost your savings."

-Consider using general rules or savings guideposts to better help you determine how much you need to save, gauge if you're on track and whether you need to tweak your savings strategy.
-Hopefully, eyeballing these guideposts will serve as a wake-up call to prompt action.
+Consider using savings guideposts to better determine how much you need to save, gauge whether you're on track and decide whether you need to tweak your savings strategy.

-Fidelity, for example, recommends using savings milestones that home in on two savings data points that are more specific to you: your age and your salary, says Michael Shamrell, vice president of workplace thought leadership at Fidelity.
+Fidelity, for example, recommends using savings milestones that home in on two data points specific to you: your age and your salary, says Michael Shamrell, vice president of thought leadership at Fidelity.

 Using Fidelity's guidelines, you should aim to save one times your salary by age 30, three times your pay by age 40, six times by 50, eight times by 60, and 10 times by age 67.